johnbeve/operationalizing-coi/docs/tools.md

 * **ROBOT**: A Java-based collection of utility functions that can be used to develop and maintain ontologies such as extract, merge, filter, and logical validation.
 These utilities can be composed into a workflow.[^20]
 * **RDFLib**: A widely used Python utility package.[^21]
   * RDFLib can be used to ingest a variety of sources (e.g., SQL databases, MongoDB, CSV files, NLP parser output) into RDF for input into knowledge graphs.
 Among these capabilities, RDFLib can be used to create and modify ontology files in a programmatic way.
 For examples: with a spreadsheet, generate a new OWL file; with a CSV file of replacement IRIs, update old IRIs to new IRIs; perform a quality control check whether a definition fits the genus-species structure.

+### Catalogs

+* Agent Tool (DOD/IC Ontology Foundry and Johns Hopkins Applied Physics Lab)
+    * Agent Tool provides a way to search a curated library of ontologies.
+    * It also provides tools for checking ontologies for compliance to documentation standards and eventually semantic consistency with reasoners.

 ### Knowledge Graph and Reasoning